 The required cable must have a nine-pin "D" type (DB-9P) male connector on one end, which is plugged into the mating (DB-9S) serial port located on the back of the printer.
 The other end of this signal interface cable connects to a serial port at the host computer.
-Depending on the specific interface requirements, this will most likely be a Null Modem (cross-over) cable.
+The 2824 Plus printer is configured from the factory to automatically detect and switch the serial port communications to match common serial port cabling and signal connection configurations: DTE and DCE.
+This allows the use of either common serial port interface cables.
+A common cable is a Null Modem (cross-over) cable and is the standard cable for Zebra printers.
 Early models of Zebra printers running the EPL programming typically utilized a straight through signal connections cable (no cross-over).
 For pinout information, refer to Appendix A.